--> Surge Impedance and Surge Impedance Loading (SIL)

 SIL is defined as the maximum load (at unity power factor) that can be delivered by the transmission line when the loads terminate with a value equal to surge impedance (Zs) of the line.
 Simply if any line terminates with surge impedance then the corresponding loading in MW is known as Surge Impedance Loading (SIL).

-In other words we can define surge impedance loading (SIL) as: SIL is the maximum load connected in transmission line for which total reactive power generated (Capacitive VAR) is equal to total reactive power consumed (Inductive VAR).
-So that to maintain an exact balance of reactive power consumption (by series inductance of line) and generation (by shunt capacitance of line).
-That's why the net flow of reactive power in transmission line will be zero and hence transmission line is assumed to be loaded as purely resistive load.
+In other words, we can define surge impedance loading (SIL) as SIL is the maximum load connected in the transmission line for which total reactive power generated (Capacitive VAR) is equal to total reactive power consumed (Inductive VAR).
+So as to maintain an exact balance of reactive power consumption (by series inductance of line) and generation (by shunt capacitance of line).
+That’s why the net flow of reactive power in the transmission line will be zero and hence transmission line is assumed to be loaded as purely resistive load.

 SI unit of surge impedance loading (SIL) is Mega-Watt (MW).